ARF, thinking of moving to Brazil with a DOG? Perk up your ears and listen to my alpha barks NOW!

 WOOF, listen to my real BARKS on what happened!

-My human emailed the Brazilian government for a clarification on whether or not the 3-year rabies vaccine is valid because several veterinarians in Mexico advise that my sidekick Penny and I must be revaccinated based on Mexican law.
+My human emailed the Brazilian government for a clarification on whether or not the 3-year rabies vaccine is valid because several veterinarians in Mexico advised that my sidekick Penny and I must be revaccinated based on Mexican law.

 We attached my rabies certificate, and their email response was quick and straightforward: